CianMRoche/AstroWiki/Instrumentation and methods/Observatories.md

 ## LIGO
 "Laser interferometer Gravitational wave observatory".
 Laser interferometer with $4\,\pu{km}$ arms with locations in Hanford and Livingston.
 Announced first detection of GWs in 2015 from binary [[Black holes#Black hole|BH]] merger.
+The mirror

-Why are GW sensitivity curves V-shaped?
+There is a noise spike at 60Hz in america and 120Hz in europe, just because of AC power frequency.
 ![[AdvLIGO_noise_curve.webp.png|500]]

 Rate goes with range cubed -> rate ~ volume we can probe.
 2x more instrument sensitivity means can detect same events from a volume 8x bigger in the universe.